 You can choose to observe fasting without water, with only water, with only fruits, and with one-time latex food according to your will and body power.
 However, it should be decided before starting the fast.

-Eating all type of grains and cereals are prohibited during Ekadashi fasting.
+Therefore, you should also not eat all types of grains and cereals during Ekadashi fasting.
 You are not allowed to consume beans and grains because according to the Hindus and the Jainists, they are believed to be contaminated by sin.

 Dates

-Every year I update this article so that you have the freshest dates of Ekadashi.
-As we start 2024 soon, here is the current list of dates.
+Every year I update this article so that you have the freshest dates of this festival.
+For 2024, here is the current list of dates.

 To practise Ekadashi properly, do not forget to check the local times of sunrise on a given day.